alexey-martynov/alexey-martynov.github.io/_posts/2024-08-29-complex-latex-usage.md

 > judgements.
 >
 > This article can't and doesn't try to replace LaTeX guides.
 Please
-> refer to such guides and package's reference documents for and extra
+> refer to such guides and package's reference documents for an extra
 > details about commands mentioned.

 ## Table of Contents